KeyofBlueS/airgeddon-plugins/README.md

 * **UI-Boost (maximum airgeddon version: 10.11):**
 Make a specifc language strings file instead of using the complete one, speeding up ui.
 The advantages of using this plugin is a more reactive ui (not needed in airgeddon >=10.20).
-Potentially this plugin could lower ram usage, useful in devices with limited ram memory e.g smartphones, tablets ecc..., but this is not possible with airgeddon as it is right now.
-I'm discussing with airgeddon's developers to make it possible.
-Hopefully we will get this feature, meanwhile this plugin is deprecated for airgeddon >=10.20.
+Potentially this plugin could lower ram usage, useful in devices with limited ram memory e.g smartphones, tablets ecc..., but this is not possible with airgeddon as it is.
+I've discussed with airgeddon's developers to make it possible but sadly we'll not get this feature, so this plugin is deprecated for airgeddon >=10.20.

 ### INSTALL
 Simply put the .sh file of your choice in airgeddon's plugins folder.